kin-labs/kin-developer-docs-old/docs/developers/typescript.md

 # TypeScript

 ## Register Your App
-Before getting started, make sure you sign-up to the [Kin Developer Portal](https://portal.kin.org/) and register your app.
-The App Index you get will allow you to earn Kin via the KRE once you've successfully applied for access.
+If you want to earn Kin via the KRE, make sure you sign-up to the [Kin Developer Portal](https://portal.kin.org/) and register your app.
+The App Index you get will allow you to earn Kin once you've successfully applied for access to the KRE.

 ## Get Started or Add to an Existing Project